Régiment de marche du Tchad: Liberation of Paris

 While awaiting the final capitulation, the 9th Company assaulted the Chamber of Deputies, the Hotel Majestic and the Place de la Concorde, suffering just one casualty.
-At 3:30pm on August 25, the German garrison of Paris surrendered to 9th Company soldiers, who took von Choltilz as a prisoner, while other 2nd Division units began to arrive at the French capital.
+At 3:30pm on August 25, the German garrison of Paris surrendered to 9th Company soldiers, who took von Choltitz as a prisoner, while other 2nd Division units began to arrive at the French capital.

 The next day, August 26, Allied troops entered Paris in triumph; the 2nd Division marched past Notre Dame de Paris and escorted De Gaulle along the Champs Elysees.
 The 9th Armoured Company marched under the colours of the Second Spanish Republic.

 The Régiment de marche du Tchad is often associated with the pledge made by Leclerc, then a colonel, never to cease fighting before French colours were flying over the cathedral of Strasbourg.
 It took part in the Liberation of Alençon, and most famously in the Liberation of Paris, being one of the first units to enter the city when the ninth company escorted a tank platoon of the 501e RCC (501e régiment de chars de combat).
 It later took part in the Liberation of Strasbourg, in November 1944.

 The 9th Company distinguished itself in battles in France and Germany and was among the first allied units to reach the Kehlsteinhaus (Hitler's "Eagle's Nest") in the German Alps (1945).